 Theatre artist, musician, and filmmaker Shontina Vernon has, for the past decade, worked using multi-media, music, and performance to explore black cultural histories, intergenerational legacies around trauma, and queerness.
-Vernon is a recipient of the 2019 Creative Capital Award, and was also a 2016-18 Robert Rauschenberg Foundation “Artist as Activist” Fellowship for the creation of the Visionary Justice StoryLab to address the impact of systemic oppression through media, storytelling and performance based healing practices.
+Vernon is a recipient of the 2019 Creative Capital Award, and was also a 2016-18 Robert Rauschenberg Foundation “Artist as Activist” Fellowship for the creation of the Visionary Justice StoryLab to address the impact of systemic oppression through media and story based healing practices.
 Her work champions the necessity of arts and culture to catalyze social change.
 As such, it has been recognized nationally and internationally for both its artistic merit and risk taking.

 Hatlo is a collaborative queer theater artist who creates and facilitates new performance.
-Their dramaturgy, directing, writing, movement and performing work centers the lives and stories of queer and trans folks and other narratives that disrupt dominant power structures and aim to destroy white supremacy.
-For more than a decade Hatlo has worked as a teacher, program director and case manager supporting the basic needs, artistry and self determination of young people with a focus on queer young people and young people experiencing homelessness.
-They manage all aspects of production for VJSL and act as dramaturg for new works.
+Hatlo has worked as a teacher, program director and case manager supporting the basic needs, artistry and self determination of young people with a focus on queer young people and young people experiencing homelessness.
+They support all aspects of production for VJSL and act as researcher/dramaturg for new works.
 Hatlo has collaborated with more than a dozen celebrated Northwest performing artists and companies.
 Hatlo has a BFA in Original Works/Theater from Cornish College of the Arts.

 LARA DAVIS, CREATIVE STRATEGIST